How I Turned My Biggest Freelance Fails Into Positives

 Positive: I set up systems

 Systems are simply a streamlined process of how you manage a particular task or project.
 For example, I wrote out the step-by-step process of how I design websites, and sent it to all my clients.
-This has become one of my favourite systems and clients really a clear map of the whole process too.
+This has become one of my favourite systems and clients really enjoy getting a clear map of the whole process too.

 Help with my rebranding